• Recipes

 Jump to Recipe Print Recipe

-How to make Spicy Shrimp Stir Fry
+How to make Ebi chili

 What is Ebi Chili

 Chinese food is so popular in Japan.
 Although, Japanese Chinese food is so different from classic Chinese food or Chinese food in America.
-It’s just my opinion but Japanese Chinese food are not spicy at all.
+It’s just my opinion but Japanese Chinese food is not spicy at all.

 • Mabo Dofu